The Ophthalmology Residency Program

 The “jewel” of the residency is the diversity in its patient population.
 Residents are exposed to the whole spectrum of life, from uninsured patients to billionaire leaders of society.
 Patients are evaluated and treated at several different sites: our state-of-the-art residency clinics at the Harkness Eye Institute and Harlem Hospital, a major New York City public hospital, as well as the private clinics of our attending physicians.
 Patients come from all over the world to seek

 a top 5 hospital in the nation by U.S. News, Columbia University Irving Medical Center was recently declared the top healthcare institute for scientific research in the world by the 2019 Nature Index Annual Tables.

 We strive to provide the best clinical, surgical, research and leadership curriculum to our trainees.
 International leaders in every subspecialty contribute to our educational mission, and with over 50 full-time and voluntary faculty at the Edward S. Harkness Eye Institute, the faculty to resident ratio is over 4:1.
 Dr. George “Jack” Cioffi is our visionary chairman.
 Drs.
 Royce Chen and Lora Glass are our residency Program Director and Associate Program Director.
-Dr. Jason Horowitz is the bedrock of our residency clinic, and Dr. Noga Harizman leads our site at Harlem Hospital.
+Drs.
+Jason Horowitz and Tony Valenzuela are the bedrock of our residency clinic, and Dr. Noga Harizman leads our site at Harlem Hospital.
 Our educational leadership team is experienced and deeply committed to the development of our residents, meeting several times a month to discuss and implement improvements in the program.
 Our residents are intricately involved in these improvement cycles.
 We firmly believe that striking a balance between formalized instruction and resident autonomy is critical to creating and maintaining a top ophthalmology training program.